 Are You Suffering from Erectile Dysfunction or Erection Problems?

 A majority of men develop erectile dysfunction that is associated with temporary life problems.
-The problem disappears once the temporary life issue sorted out.
+The problem disappears once the temporary life issue is sorted out.
 In these cases, an individual does not require consultation with a physician.
-If a man is experiencing erectile dysfunction longer than three to six months, then it is important for an individual to seek medical help and undergo a thorough medical evaluation.
-Medical help is necessary at this time to avoid the risk of partnership issues and the likelihood of treatable risk factors that contribute to starting or progression of erectile dysfunction.
+If a man is experiencing erectile dysfunction for longer than three to six months, then the individual needs to seek medical help and undergo a thorough medical evaluation.
+Medical help is necessary at this time to avoid the risk of partnership issues and the likelihood of treatable risk factors that contribute to the starting or progression of erectile dysfunction.

-Yes, this is true, ED can be prevented by reducing stress, or sharing problems with your partner, friend, or health care specialist can help you get rid of psychological ED.
-While another type of ED called physical ED can be prevented by following a healthy lifestyle that includes cutting back on alcohol and cigarette smoking.
-Diabetic patients are advised to manage the blood sugar levels and maintain within normal ranges.
+ED can be prevented by reducing stress or sharing problems with your partner, friend, or healthcare specialist, which can help you get rid of psychological ED.
+Another type of ED, called physical ED, can be prevented by following a healthy lifestyle that includes cutting back on alcohol and cigarette smoking.
+Diabetic patients are advised to manage and maintain their blood sugar levels within normal ranges.

-If the erectile problem occurs occasionally, then there is nothing to worry about, but if the problem is constant for a long time, you must see your health care specialist who may recommend treatment to stop the problem here.
-If you are experiencing the following signs of ED on a regular basis, then make an appointment with your health care specialist:
+If the erectile problem occurs occasionally, then there is nothing to worry about, but if the problem is constant for a long time, you must see your healthcare specialist, who may recommend treatment to stop the problem here.
+If you are experiencing the following signs of ED regularly, then make an appointment with your health care specialist:

 • Inability to achieve and maintain an erection